pos17/ACTAMProject/README.md

 <img style="float:right" src="./GitAssets/AssetsHD/Desert prev_HD.png" width="15%"/>
 - use of harmonic, phrygian, dominant phrygian and double harmonic scales
 - large use of fourth turnarounds
+- musical syncopations

 Seaside:
 <img style="float:right" src="./GitAssets/AssetsHD/Sea prev_HD.png" width="15%"/>
 - lot of emphasis on current harmony notes
-- use of long notes counterpoised to short secondary notes
+- creation of loops similar to each other, one can be the variation of the other, for example one with the same melody but headless
 - large use of minor harmony, use of weak cadences

 ## Implementation